uyarvom-tech/uyarvom-ecommerce-platform/DEPLOY.md

 - ✅ Fixed all build errors
 - ✅ Set up your Supabase database schema
 - ✅ Configured your .env.local with production credentials
-- ✅ Removed AdminUser model conflicts
+- ✅ Removed ALL AdminUser model references (commit: 23182d5)
-- ✅ Pushed all changes to GitHub (latest commit: d4b10a3)
+- ✅ Pushed all changes to GitHub

 ---